rafaelarbz/SQL-query-to-CSV-file-with-PHP-to-FTP-Server/README.md

 > ## English
 > - Objective
->   - Gerar um arquivo CSV com dados resultantes de uma consulta no banco de dados.
+>   - Create a CSV file with data resulting from a database query.
->   - Salvar arquivo gerado em uma pasta no servidor responsável por hospedar o site(neste caso o Hostgator).
+>   - Save the CSV file in a folder on the server responsible for hosting the site (in this case Hostgator).
 > - Technologies
 >   - PHP
 >   - PostgreSQL